hbowie/practopians/content/blog/hbowie/Religious Freedom.md

 Title:  Religious Freedom

-Tags: written word, critical thinking, religion, love, balance

 Author: Herb Bowie

 Date:   4 Aug 2012

+Status: 6 - Published

+Tags:   balance, critical thinking, love, religion, written word

 Teaser:

 When it comes to religion, I have to confess to being a bit of a mongrel.

 My mother was a Methodist.
 My father was a nudist.
 And I once called myself an immortalist.

 These days I choose not to align myself with any particular religious group.

 Body:

 <p><a href="http://en.wikipedia.org/wiki/Flushing_Remonstrance"><img class="img-top-right" src="../../images/ReligiousFreedomStamp.jpg" alt="A U.S. Postage Stamp commemorating religious freedom and the Flushing Remonstrance" title="Religious Freedom U.S. Postage Stamp" /></a></p>

 When it comes to religion, I have to confess to being a bit of a mongrel.